Lubuczewo

 Lubuczewo (Lübzow) is a village in the administrative district of Gmina Słupsk, within Słupsk County, Pomeranian Voivodeship, in northern Poland.

-It lies approximately 8 km north of Słupsk and 104 km west of the regional capital Gdańsk.
+The name of the village is of Slavic origin, and comes from the male name Lubucz or Lubiesz.
+The earliest known reference to the village comes from 1320.

 The village was the home of the von Braunschweig, one of whom Eberhard, though a member of the anti-Nazi resistance was murdered by Red Army troops in March 1945.

-Before 1945 the area of Farther Pomerania, where the village is located, was part of Germany.
-After the end of World War II the region was granted to Poland and the German inhabitants were expelled.